Mixing it up: How to Make Yourself Harder to Play against in Poker

 Let’s say in the above situation the flop is:

-It doesn’t take a genius to work out that this kind of coordinated board hits our opponents range very well.
-They will JJ and 88 in their range a lot versus an UTG open and perhaps even some QQ at this stack depth.
+It doesn’t take a genius to work out that this kind of coordinated board hits our opponent’s range very well.
+They will be JJ and 88 in their range a lot versus a UTG open and perhaps even some QQ at this stack depth.
 They have QJss and depending on their 3 bet bluff strategy most combos of 9Tss too.
-And that’s just the two pair plus combos!
+And that’s just the two-pair plus combos!
 Our opponent will also have plenty of top pairs, strong flush draws and straights draws!

 Essentially in a situation like this where the equities will be quite close, we will need to have a check heavy strategy.
 This means that because a good portion of our range doesn’t quite have enough equity to bet on this board to sizing we would like so we need to check a lot in a situation like this, even with some very good hands!
 This is a key part of mixing our strategy to keep our opponents guessing!

 Mixing your strategy when ‘in position’